 Support for our work comes primarily from members, business sponsors, foundations and the State and Town.

-We maintain historical properties, operate a museum and hold educational and promotional events.
+We operate a museum and hold educational and promotional events.
 We continuously accept new members.

 We are the Connecticut town with the largest inventory of Colonial homes